 - (WAC 220-413-060): Hunting wild animals (except rabbits and hares) with dogs (hounds) during the months of October or November during the dates established for modern firearm deer or elk general seasons in eastern and western Washington is prohibited.

 - (RCW 77.15.240): Allowing a dog, owned or controlled by you, to pursue or injure deer or elk or to accompany you while you are hunting deer or elk is prohibited.

 - (WAC 220-413-060): Hunting or pursuing any big game animal, bobcat, or coyote with dogs is prohibited, except cougar during cougar management removals authorized by the Fish and Wildlife Commission.

 - Hunt game birds or game animals with anything other than a firearm, a bow and arrow, a crossbow, or by falconry.
-Bullfrogs may only be taken by angling, hand dip netting, gigging, and bow and arrow.
+Bullfrogs may only be taken by angling, hand dip netting, spearing (gigging), or bow and arrow.

 - Hunt game animals or game birds with a shotgun larger than 10 gauge.

 - Using decoys and calls (WAC 220-414-090):